Dimm-ddr/loudlyproud/docs/testing-task-5-ci.md

 ## Objective

-Create GitHub Actions workflow files to automatically run tests on every push and pull request.
-This task only creates files - workflows will run automatically when pushed to GitHub.
+Create GitHub Actions workflows to automatically run tests on every push and pull request.
+This ensures tests run in CI and catch regressions before they reach production.

-## Important Note

-⚠️ **This task runs in an isolated VM environment**.
-Only create workflow files.
-No local testing is possible - workflows activate when code is pushed to GitHub.

 ## What You'll Create